Kings of the Wild Frontier: Cover

 Photographer Peter Ashworth wrote, "On 5 August 1980, prior to his first slot on Top of the Pops, Adam Ant got the band together in a small rehearsal room in Brixton to create a video test.
 Shooting stills from the monitor screen during the band performance produced some powerful images.
 Two days later a repeat shoot from the video recording, in a blacked-out studio, produced the sleeve image..."

-The US version of the album dropped "Making History" in favour of two tracks penned by Ant prior to teaming up with Marco Pirroni, "(You're So) Physical" and "Press Darlings".

 Reception

 Reviewing the US edition for The Village Voice in March 1981, Robert Christgau judged the album as a response to British punk rock nihilism: "The music, needless to say, is rock and roll, a clever pop-punk amalgam boasting two drummers, lots of chanting, and numerous B-movie hooks.
 Especially given Adam's art-schooled vocals, I find that the hooks grate, but that may just mean that when it comes to futuristic warriors I prefer Sandinistas."

 In his retrospective review, Stephen Thomas Erlewine of AllMusic called it "one of the great defining albums of its time.
 There's simply nothing else like it, nothing else that has the same bravado, the same swagger, the same gleeful self-aggrandizement and sense of camp.
 This walked a brilliant line between campiness and art-house chutzpah, and it arrived at precisely the right time – at the forefront of new wave".
 Trouser Press cites it as the album where Adam Ant "found his groove".